getdock/public-docs/oauth.rst

 Detailed information
 --------------------
 To make sense of the above it can be useful to observe the whole flow in a detailed step-by-step explanation.
-The following steps explain how the flow would look like for a Client getting an Access Token to act on behalf of one of its users-
+The following steps explain how the flow would look like for a Client getting an Access Token to act on behalf of one of its users:

 Step 1 - Authorization grant query
 ----------------------------------